Essential information about the LL.M. program.

 J-term courses do not count toward the 11 credit minimum for the spring term, and do not count against the 15 credit maximum for the spring term.
 If you register for a J-term course, you are still required to take an additional 11 credits in the spring, at a minimum (and will therefore earn 12 credits, at a minimum, in the spring).
 J-term course credits count toward 24 required for the NY Bar.

 Any course listed in the online curriculum guide whose course number begins with “EL” is only available to Executive LL.M. students, and these courses do not count towards the LL.M. degree.
 LL.M. students are not permitted to register for Executive LL.M. courses.

 Columbia Law School and Columbia University use email as a primary means of communicating with students.
 As students, you are responsible for all messages sent to your Columbia email account, and all messages sent there will be considered received and read by you.
 We understand the volume of email messages can become overwhelming.
 To cut down on confusion, when sending messages, be sure the subject line always clearly reflects the message’s content.
-Likewise, never ignore messages from Graduate Legal Studies, Registration Services, your professors, or Student Services (especially regarding graduation).
+Likewise, never ignore messages from the Office of Graduate Degree Programs, Registration Services, your professors, or Student Services (especially regarding graduation).